awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Migrating.RDSMySQL.Replica.md

 1. In the navigation pane, choose **Databases**\.

-1. Choose the MySQL DB instance that you want to use as the source for your Aurora Read Replica\.
+1. Choose the MySQL DB instance that you want to use as the source for your Aurora read replica\.

 1. For **Actions**, choose **Create Aurora read replica**\.

-1. Choose the DB cluster specifications you want to use for the Aurora Read Replica, as described in the following table\.
+1. Choose the DB cluster specifications you want to use for the Aurora read replica, as described in the following table\.
 <a name="aurora_read_replica_param_advice"></a>[\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/AuroraMySQL.Migrating.RDSMySQL.Replica.html)

 1. Choose **Create read replica**\.

 ### AWS CLI<a name="AuroraMySQL.Migrating.RDSMySQL.Replica.Create.CLI"></a>

-To create an Aurora Read Replica from a source MySQL DB instance, use the [https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-cluster.html](https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-cluster.html) and [ `create-db-instance`](https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-instance.html) AWS CLI commands to create a new Aurora MySQL DB cluster\.
+To create an Aurora read replica from a source MySQL DB instance, use the [https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-cluster.html](https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-cluster.html) and [ `create-db-instance`](https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-instance.html) AWS CLI commands to create a new Aurora MySQL DB cluster\.
 When you call the `create-db-cluster` command, include the `--replication-source-identifier` parameter to identify the Amazon Resource Name \(ARN\) for the source MySQL DB instance\.
 For more information about Amazon RDS ARNs, see [Amazon Relational Database Service \(Amazon RDS\)](https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html#arn-syntax-rds)\.

-Don't specify the master username, master password, or database name as the Aurora Read Replica uses the same master username, master password, and database name as the source MySQL DB instance\.
+Don't specify the master username, master password, or database name as the Aurora read replica uses the same master username, master password, and database name as the source MySQL DB instance\.

 For Linux, macOS, or Unix:

 ```
 aws rds create-db-cluster --db-cluster-identifier sample-replica-cluster --engine aurora \
     --db-subnet-group-name mysubnetgroup --vpc-security-group-ids sg-c7e5b0d2 \
-    --replication-source-identifier arn:aws:rds:us-west-2:123456789012:db:master-mysql-instance
+    --replication-source-identifier arn:aws:rds:us-west-2:123456789012:db:primary-mysql-instance
 ```

 For Windows: